Lunate bone: Bone

 The proximal surface of the lunate bone is smooth and convex, articulating with the radius.
 The lateral surface is flat and narrow, with a crescentic facet for articulation with the scaphoid bone.
 The medial surface possesses a smooth and quadrilateral facet for articulation with the triquetral bone.
 The palmar surface is rough, as is the dorsal surface.
 The dorsal surface is broad and rounded.
 The distal surface of the bone is deep and concave.

 Blood supply

 The lunate receives its blood supply from dorsal and palmar branches.

 Variation

 The lunate has a variable shape.
 About one-third of lunate bones do not possess a medial facet, meaning they do not articulate with the hamate bone.
 Additionally, in about 20% of people, blood supply may arise from palmar vessels alone.

 Ossification

 The ossification of the lunate bone commences between 18 months and 4 years 3 months.

 Function

 The carpal bones function as a unit to provide a bony superstructure for the hand.
 As a proximal carpal bone, the lunate is also involved in movement of the wrist.

 Clinical relevance

-Perilunar dislocation as seen on x-ray.

 The lunate bone is the most frequently dislocated carpal bone.
+For its diagnosis, a little-known depression on the dorsal aspect of the wrist, known as the lunate foveola, is used.